sushiibot/sushii-modmail/README.md

 threads entirely on Discord.

 - Search past threads directly on Discord.
-- No custom need to deal with a custom web UI for chat logs.
+- No need to deal with a custom web UI for chat logs.

 ## Features

+Basics of what you expect in a Mod Mail bot.
+Feature set is fairly minimal to those essential and more frequently used.

 - **Built-in Organization** - ModMail threads are Forum channel threads.
 - **Snippets** - Re-usable messages.